kkzzbb/python-migration-assistant/docs/setup.md

 OPENAI_API_KEY=your_actual_api_key_goes_here

-# Optional (only needed when rebuilding the dataset)
+# Optional (Only needed if the project scales to >60 libraries in the future)
 GITHUB_TOKEN=your_github_personal_access_token
 ```